 Domestic violence

-The Attorney General asked the Sentencing Council to undertake an analysis of sentencing for domestic violence offences on 7 August 2015.
+On 7 August 2015, the Attorney General asked us to undertake an analysis of sentencing for domestic violence offences.

 Report

-We provided our report, Sentencing for domestic violence offences (PDF, 679.4 KB) to the Attorney General on 18 February 2016.
+We provided our Report: Sentencing for domestic violence offences (PDF, 679.4 KB) to the Attorney General on 18 February 2016.
+It was released on 13 July 2017.

 Terms of reference